 SCRIPT Act

-The SCRIPT Act, signed into law (S.L.
-2025-69) by Governor Stein on July 9, 2025, relates to regulation of the pharmacy benefit manager industry and prescription drug pricing transparency.
-Part VIII of the law requires drug manufacturers to notify interested parties about certain price increases and the price of newly introduced prescription drugs.
+The SCRIPT Act, (S.L.
+2025-69), signed into law by Governor Stein on July 9, 2025, relates to regulation of the pharmacy benefit manager industry and prescription drug pricing transparency.
+The Department of Health and Human Services is responsible for the implementation of components of Part VIII of the law, which requires drug manufacturers to notify interested parties about certain price increases and the price of newly introduced prescription drugs.

 Disclosure of Price Increases